questdb/mindsdb-tutorial/README.md

 ) TIMESTAMP(ts) PARTITION BY MONTH;
 ```

 ### mindsdb

-Contains the metadata tables necessary to create ML models and add new datasources:
+Contains the metadata tables necessary to create ML models and add new data sources:

 ```bash
 mysql> use mindsdb;